Dans-labs/dariah/docs/Server.md

   * `datetime`: a date time, mostly represented in its [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) format.
   * `number`: an integer or real number.
   * `text`: a string of characters, usually just a one-liner.
-  * `url`: a syntactically valid url: i.e. a string of text that can be interpreted as a url.
+  * `URL`: a syntactically valid URL: i.e. a string of text that can be interpreted as a URL.
 A validation routine will check this.
   * `email`: a syntactically valid email address.
 A validation routine will check this.
   * `textarea`: a string of characters, which may extend to several pages.
     It is assumed that this is Markdown text, and its formatted version will be shown on the interface, see